XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

     See :ref:`conventions` for more details.

-Therefore, to initialize our program:
+Therefore, to initialize a program on three quantum registers, we write:

 .. code-block:: python